aleMessoMale/certified-kubernetes-administrator-course/docs/05-Application-Lifecycle-Management/02-RollingUpdates-and-Rollback.md

   ```
   $ kubectl rollout status deployment/myapp-deployment
   ```

-- To see the history and revisions
+- To see the history and revisions del deployment
   ```
   $ kubectl rollout history deployment/myapp-deployment
   ```